no-more-secrets/parsco/README.md

 here.
 In this library they are used simply to act as glue for combinators that work in a synchronous way and that expect to have the entire input buffer in memory.
-In fact, `parsco::parser<T>` coroutines that suspend will only suspend when they fail, and will then never resume, similar to a `std::optional<T>` coroutine.
+In fact, `parsco::parser<T>` coroutines that suspend will only suspend when they fail (apart from their initial suspend point, since they are lazy; see below), and will then never resume, similar to a `std::optional<T>` coroutine.